-Forget cute designs or flashy fabric.
-This West Seattle startup will put your face on your mask
+Forget fancy designs or flashy fabric.
+This West Seattle startup will put your beautiful face on your mask

 It was interesting to see masks highlighting causes, cute fabrics and novel constructions, but we’re over that, aren’t we?
 Don’t we just wish for an old-fashioned smile?

-That’s what motivated the folks at Friendly Face in West Seattle to figure how to create realistic masks using selfies taken with existing camera depth sensors.
+That, along with the desire to make people want to wear masks, is what motivated the folks at Friendly Face in West Seattle to figure how to create reusable, realistic masks using selfies taken with existing camera depth sensors.

 We were frustrated by not being able to see people’s faces in public spaces, the mask creators write.
 “We wanted to bring levity, empathy and safety to the new reality we live in.”